4 Beautiful Walks on the Gold Coast not to miss

 The Tree Top Walk is a unique and innovative structure that gives visitors what can only be described as an exhilarating experience – a chance to observe life in the rainforest canopy at close range for the first time in their lives.

-The Booyong Walk in the Lamington National Park is easy to navigate and suitable for young kids in a stroller, and it’s popular for the bird lovers out there.
+The Booyong Walk in the Lamington National Park is easy to navigate and suitable for young kids in a stroller, and it’s popular with the bird lovers out there.

 4. The Gold Coast Oceanway

-The Gold Coast Oceanway is a 36 kilometre network of pathways along the beaches of the Gold Coast, from Point Danger Lighthouse (Coolangatta) in the south to the Gold Coast Seaway (The Spit) in the north.
-It’s an epic Gold Coast walk!!
+The Gold Coast Oceanway is a 36 kilometre network of pathways along the beaches of the Gold Coast, from Point Danger Lighthouse (Coolangatta) in the south to the Gold Coast Seaway (The Spit) in the northern Gold Coast.

 Burleigh Beach

-At the North Burleigh end you’ll climb a hill and some steps to a lookout over Surfers Paradise.
+At the North Burleigh end you’ll climb a cliff and some stairs to a viewing platform lookout over Surfers Paradise.

 Lookout over Surfers